 These aspects will be considered specifically during the evaluation of all topics concerned by International Cooperation.
-For further information see the topics concerned.
+For further information see the topic SiS-2010-1.1.1-1: The role of ethics under EU policy and law; the EU as a global actor.